 If the disconnects stop and you plan on fixing the issue without losing any functionality whatsoever, you have two ways forward:

 - Get a higher PSU (power supply Unit) that is able to provide more power to your USB connected devices.
-Of course, this is only applicable with desktop configurations
+Of course, this is only applicable to desktop configurations

 - Get a USB hub with an external power supply.
 This should be the fix if you’re encountering the issue on a laptop or ultrabook.
 USB hubs with included power adapters will take the load of your PSU, stopping the random disconnects.